What are the Keto Pros and Cons?

 Kidney Stones:

 The diet can increase the risk of kidney stones due to changes in urine composition.
+Monitoring your health is essential when following the diet.

 Heart Disease:

 Some studies suggest that the diet can increase LDL cholesterol levels, potentially increasing the risk of heart disease.
+The keto diet may raise cholesterol levels, so regular check-ups are advised.

 Muscle Atrophy: